 Through a cooperative program between area high schools and Mid-State, qualified students can receive credit at Mid-State for selected high school courses.
 Students must have completed specific requirements in high school and have obtained a 3.0 out of a 4.0 GPA in the articulated coursework to receive technical college credit.
-For more information, contact your high school counselor, the Mid-State high school career coach, or Mid-State Student Services Office.
+For more information, contact the Mid-State Credit for Prior Learning coordinator.